AbbeBlubb/react-ts-husky-eslint-prettier/readme.md

 ts-loader helps Webpack compile the TypeScript code using the TypeScript’s standard configuration file named tsconfig.json

 source-map-loader uses any sourcemap outputs from TypeScript to inform webpack when generating its own sourcemaps.
-This will allow you to debug your final output file as if you were debugging your original TypeScript source code
+This will allow to debug the final output file as if you were debugging your original TypeScript source code

+Compile:
-Compile: > tsc fileName.ts
+> tsc fileName.ts
+> npw webpack